KSAs for Fiber Optic Technicians

 Hardware, closures

-Fitting splices in trays, trays in closures, sealing, Pressure testing, Installing on Poles,
+Fitting splices in trays, trays in closures, sealing, pressure testing

 Termination